Biomedical Research Course: Matrix Biology

 Language of instruction

-Advanced course in extracellular matrix to graduate students, postdocs, senior scientists and other interested in matrix related research.
+Advanced course in extracellular matrix to PhD-candidates, postdocs, senior scientists and other interested in matrix related research.
 This course gives an in-depth view of the interactions of cells with the extracellular matrix.
 The course aims toward an integrating understanding of the role of the extracellular matrix in health and in disease.

 Upon completion of the course the candidate should have:

 - The different cell-matrix interacting components